Name: Jim Stoppani, PhD

-HIIT training has nothing to do with becoming a Mafia assassin, although your body fat may feel like you finally have it in the crosshairs.
+HIIT has nothing to do with becoming a Mafia assassin, although your body fat may feel like you finally have it in the crosshairs.

-This novel form of cardio intersperses intervals of high-intensity exercise (such as sprinting) with intervals of either low-intensity exercise (such as walking at a slow pace) or complete rest.
-This style is a departure from continuous steady-state (slow and steady) cardio that most people do at a moderate intensity for 30-to-60 minutes.
+This form of cardio intersperses intervals of high-intensity exercise (such as sprinting) with intervals of either low-intensity exercise (such as walking at a slow pace) or complete rest.
+This style is a departure from continuous steady-state (slow and steady) cardio that most people do at a moderate intensity for 30-60 minutes.

 With HIIT, you'll be running (or cycling or whatever) like a bat out of hell for brief stretches, but the net effect when all's said and done is better results in less time.

 HIIT was developed decades ago by track coaches to better prepare runners.
 At the time it was known by the oh-so-catchy name of "Fartlek" training, the conjoining of the Swedish words for speed (fart) and play (lek).
 So it means "speed play," which is a good description of HIIT training.

 HIIT has crossed over to the fitness industry due to beneficial results established through both anecdotal reports and published research studies.

 In fact, studies comparing HIIT to continuous steady-state exercise have shown that HIIT is far superior for fat loss, despite requiring less time to complete.